Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Introduction

-In the renormalized system the dispersion widens drastically, with the flat bandwidth reaching several times the non-interacting one and becoming comparable to the energy scale of the Coulomb interactions among flat electrons.
-Furthermore, we find that the flat-band Hilbert space flows towards the limit of perfect particle-hole symmetry and sublattice polarization.
+In the renormalized system the dispersion widens drastically with the flat bandwidth reaching several times the non-interacting one, becoming comparable to the energy scale of the Coulomb interactions among flat electrons.
+This suggests the tuning of the magic angle (or magic 'range' \cite{carr19}) by the interactions, in a similar way to lattice relaxation \cite{nam17,carr19}.
+Furthermore, the flat-band Hilbert space flows towards the limit of perfect particle-hole symmetry and sublattice polarization (the chiral limit \cite{tarnopolski19,ledwith20,vafek20}).

 At the same time, there are important modifications of the symmetry of MATBG \cite{Bultinck20,bernevig21,song22}.
 The $U(4)_\text{flat}$ symmetry of the 'nonchiral-flat' limit, that relies on the existence of very flat bands, is strongly broken; instead, the 'chiral-nonflat' $U(4)_{\text{chiral}}$ group prevails as an approximate symmetry independently of the bandwidth.
-Such properties become apparent in the symmetry-broken phases.
-Lastly, we comment on the experimental imprints of our results on the recently observed spiral states \cite{Nuckolls2023}.
+Such properties become apparent in the symmetry-broken phases at charge neutrality.

-\paragraph*{{Symmetric state and many-body projection.}}
+\section{Symmetric state and many-body projection}

-We start with a tight-binding model for MATBG with one orbital per carbon atom.
-The twist angle is chosen to $\theta = 1.05^\circ$, resulting in a unit cell with 11908 atoms, and in-plane atomic relaxations are included following Ref. \cite{nam17}.
-The crystalline symmetries of the lattice include six-fold rotations around the $z$ axis, $C_{6z}$, and two-fold rotations around the $y$ axis between the layers, $C_{2y}$.
-Below we will be addressing the products $C_{3z} = C_{6z}^2$, $C_{2z} = C_{6z}^3$ and $C_{2x} = C_{2y}C_{2z}$ also.
+We start with a tight-binding model for MATBG with one orbital per carbon atom; there are 11908 atoms in the unit cell of the $1.05^\circ$ twisted structure.
+In-plane atomic relaxations are included following Ref. \cite{nam17}.
+The crystalline symmetries of the lattice include six-fold rotations around the $z$ axis, $C_{6z}$, and two-fold rotations around the $y$ axis between the layers, $C_{2y}$; below we will be addressing the products $C_{3z} = C_{6z}^2$, $C_{2z} = C_{6z}^3$ and $C_{2x} = C_{2y}C_{2z}$ also.
 Spinless time-reversal, $\mathcal{T}$, acting as complex conjugation, is a symmetry if we neglect spin-orbit coupling.

 We include the electron-electron interactions through the Coulomb potential, screened by metallic plates at distances $\pm\xi/2 = \pm 5$ nm from the material, $V(\boldsymbol{r}-\boldsymbol{r'}) = \frac{e^2}{4\pi \epsilon_0 \epsilon_r}\sum_{n=-\infty}^\infty \frac{(-1)^n}{||\boldsymbol{r} - \boldsymbol{r'} + n\xi \boldsymbol{\hat{z}}||}$.
 The Hubbard energy $U$ regularizes the Coulomb potential at $\boldsymbol{r}=0$, and $\epsilon_r$ includes the effect of the substrate and the self-screening \cite{Pizarro19,vanhala20}.
 For reference, the numerical value of $e^2/4\pi \epsilon_0$ is $14.4$ eV$\times \text{\AA}$